 Beyond local markets, brokers should always stay up to date on industry news at local, state, and national levels to determine potential trends that could affect property value.
 Real estate is one of the few careers where you truly cannot stop learning new things, whether it’s market information or learning new ways to build potential client connections.
 After all, this is one of the top reasons as to why many people become real estate agents in the first place!

-We offer ongoing training webinars, a six-week Success Path program, and more for new and experienced agents alike.
+We offer ongoing training webinars, a Success Path program, and more for new and experienced agents alike.

 While it can be easy to build your real estate business in a solitary vacuum, partnering with other agents is a great way to build experience, gain mentorship, and increase your income at the same time.
 Staying too isolated will narrow your view, which can prevent you from gaining broader knowledge about areas outside of your ZIP code.
 Working with another broker can give you information about the market in a larger region, allowing you to better predict trends and serve your clients.